bsafdi/DMCat/README.md

 ## Entries and Units

-`DMCat.txt` consists of the following entries:
+`DMCat/DMCat.txt` consists of the following entries:

 1.  `Name`: the known group name, if one exists.
 2.  `mulog10J_inf`: `log_{10}` of the inferred J factor, using the fiducial boost factor in arxiv:XXXX